 Important issues to consider when buying rural land are:

 If buying a property, ensure exactly what is being sold to you along with the property.
-Many owners of rural land, when selling, conduct what is called a clearing sale, during which farm and household implements are auctioned.
-Whilst these auctions are commonly conducted by the real estate agent selling the property, it is important to note that the conduct of clearing sales is not a normal activity of agents, and any funds paid to the agent in trust for the owner of the goods are not protected by the Property Services Compensation Fund.
+Many owners of rural land, when selling, conduct a ‘clearing sale’, during which farm and household implements are auctioned.
+While these auctions are commonly conducted by the agent selling the property, the conduct of clearing sales is not a standard activity of agents, and any funds paid to the agent in trust for the owner of the goods are not protected by the Property Services Compensation Fund.
 Many sales are conducted on a cash only basis.